Last Updated on December 18, 2025 by Black Sunshine Media

 Bob Dylan – Blonde On Blonde (1966)

-This record isn’t the easiest Dylan record to sit through, but there’s enough here to keep my interest.
+The first double album ever released.
+It’s not the easiest Dylan record to sit through, but there’s enough here to keep my interest.
+Produced by Bob Johnston, one of the most interesting characters of the 1960s music scene.

 Donovan – Sunshine Superman (1966)